kingsmanrip/ERPversionBoss/README.md

 python app.py
 ```

 Note: The application is currently using Flask's built-in development server.
-For improved reliability, consider setting up a systemd service with a production WSGI server like Gunicorn.
+For improved reliability, consider upgrading to a production WSGI server like Gunicorn.

 ## Database Structure